This Indian style potato and cauliflower dish is the perfect side dish for your favorite meat.

 - 2 bay leaves

-- 1 tsp mango power I used lemon juiced
+- 1 teaspoon mango power I used lemon juiced

 - ½ cup fresh cilantro I used cilantro paste